 - 1. Expand scholastic skills for personal, occupational and professional growth; - 2.
-Develop a dedication to life-long learning and commitment to public/community service; - Demonstrate professional behaviors that are congruent with the core values and code of ethics and standards of the rehabilitation counseling profession; - 4.
-Develop and document a plan of care for a consumer who requires counseling interventions that are appropriate to the consumer's status and desired goals; - Demonstrate management skills, including planning, organizing, supervising, delegating and practicing as a member of a multi-disciplinary team; - 6.
-Practice in a professional, ethical, and legal manner; - 7.
-Safely, reliably, effectively and efficiently perform appropriate rehabilitation counseling procedures used to assess, evaluate and coordinate vocational services for individuals with disabilities; - 8.
-Utilize appropriate verbal, nonverbal and written communication with consumers, families and other healthcare providers.

-- 9. Serve as an advocate for the rehabilitation counseling; - 10.
+Develop a dedication to life-long learning and commitment to public/community service; - 3.
+Demonstrate professional behaviors that are congruent with the core values and code of ethics and standards of the rehabilitation counseling profession; - 4.
+Develop and document a plan of care for a consumer who requires counseling interventions that are appropriate to the consumer's status and desired goals; - 5.
+Demonstrate management skills, including planning, organizing, supervising, delegating and practicing as a member of a multi-disciplinary team; - 6.
+Practice in a professional, ethical, and legal - 7.
+Safely, reliably, effectively and efficiently perform appropriate rehabilitation counseling procedures used to assess, evaluate and coordinate vocational services for individuals with disabilities: - 8.
+Utilize appropriate verbal, nonverbal and written communication with consumers, families and other healthcare providers. - 9.
+Serve as an advocate for the rehabilitation counseling; - 10.
 Participate as consumers of evidence based research; and - 11.
 Acquire competence in communication skills, leadership and critical thinking.

-- 1. Bachelor's degree from an accredited institution with a cumulative GPA of 2.5 or higher on a 4.0 scale (GPA) requirement for scholarships may be higher than admission requirements); - 2.
-Recent Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores submitted to The Murphy Graduate School with completed application; - 3.
-Two letters of recommendation from persons qualified to evaluate an applicant's academic abilities and/or Character; - 4.
-A completed application to The Murphy Graduate School; - 5.
-A completed application to the Master of Rehabilitation Counseling Program; - 6.
-Written personal statement demonstrating the student's ability to communicate clearly their interest in pursuing the Master of Rehabilitation Counseling; and - 7.
-Participation in a department interview.
+- 1. Bachelor's degree from an accredited institution with a cumulative GPA of 2.5 or higher on a 4.0 scale or 3.0 higher in the undergraduate major; - Recent Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores submitted to The Murphy Graduate School with completed application; - Three letters of recommendation from persons qualified to evaluate an applicant's academic abilities and/or character; - 4.
+A completed application to The Murphy Graduate School: - 5.
+A completed application to the Master of Rehabilitation Counseling Program;